-We are thankful for the generosity of the individuals who graciously support our work.
-If you would like to donate, please visit our online Donation Page.
+We are thankful for the generosity of the individuals who support our work.
+If you would like to donate to sponsor a student's trip, please visit our online Donation Page.
 We also invite all donors and community members to get more integrally involved with the group by attending events and joining our forum discussions.

 Furthermore, there are OTI community trips for interested community members, following the same experiential educational philosophy the student trips are built on.
 If you are interested in learning more about these trips please send an email to Susan Seely (firstname.lastname@example.org).